 - Introduce a mildly anxiety-inducing person at a distance.
-For example, it may be possible to cue the dog to lie down in a relaxed posture, or sit and watch his owner, while a stranger walks by the end of the drive, rewarding the dog with a food treat for remaining relaxed, calm, and in position.
+For example, it may be possible to cue the dog to lie down in a relaxed posture, or sit and watch their owner, while a stranger walks by the end of the drive, rewarding the dog with a food treat for remaining relaxed, calm, and in position.

 - Next, the stranger may stop at the end of the driveway and momentarily walk onto the dog’s property before leaving again.

 - After doing this several times, eventually the stranger should be able to stand a few feet from the dog while it remains calm and under control.
-At this point, the stranger should be asked to toss one of the dog’s favorite food treats toward him.
+At this point, the stranger should be asked to toss one of the dog’s favorite food treats toward them.